OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 ---
-title: Custom contextual tabs in Office Add-ins
+title: Create custom contextual tabs in Office Add-ins
 description: 'Learn how to add custom contextual tabs to your Office Add-in.' ms.date: 11/20/2020
 localization_priority: Normal
 ---

-# Custom contextual tabs in Office Add-ins (preview)
+# Create custom contextual tabs in Office Add-ins (preview)

 A contextual tab is a hidden tab control in the Office ribbon that is displayed in the tab row when an object in the Office document, such as an image or a table has focus; for example, the **Table Design** tab that appears on the Excel ribbon when a table is selected.
 You can include custom contextual tabs in your Office add-in and specify when they are visible or hidden.